Stargazing for beginners: 5 essential tips

 2. Watch the Sun and the Moon

-See how the Moon moves from night to night with respect to nearby stars and plates.
+See how the Moon moves from night to night with respect to nearby stars and planets.
 Does it appear thinner or fatter day by day?
 Learn more about lunar phases and try to watch the Moon at the same time each night to follow its path.
 Check yourself with the “Sky Live” section in Star Walk 2.
-It shows the planet chart, including the lunar phases at different times and dates.
+It displays the planet chart, including lunar phases at various times and dates.

 3. Stay informed

-To get more information, subscribe to magazines (Sky and Telescope), astronomy-related websites (EarthSky), social media for stargazers.
-They provide the latest astronomical news and advice on how and when to see different events in the sky.
+To get more information, subscribe to magazines (Sky and Telescope), astronomy-related websites (EarthSky), and social media for stargazers.
+They provide the latest astronomical news and offer advice on how and when to observe various celestial events.
 There is also the “What’s new” section in the Star Walk 2 app and on the Star Walk website.
 It provides you with the latest news from the world of astronomy.

 4. Choose a place